 Maxwell (1992) claims that theoretical 'validity' goes beyond the concrete and descriptive and concerns itself with the constructions that researchers apply to, or develop, during the research.
-However, again, this doesn't take into account the iterative approach of data, interpretation and theory that is characteristic of phenomenological research (see section XXX).
-What this also does is require a reflexive attitude on the part of the researcher in examining their own epistemological, ontological and grand theoretical standpoints. .
+However, again, this doesn't take into account the iterative approach of data, interpretation and theory that is characteristic of phenomenological research (see Section 2.3).
+What this also does is require a reflexive attitude on the part of the researcher in examining their own epistemological, ontological and grand theoretical standpoints.

 22.214.171.124 Credibility Credibility is another way of projecting validity and is similar to plausibility.
 It focuses on making clear links between data and analysis so that the reader can recreate the line of reasoning.

-Credibility is also enhanced if the data, for example, is coded by more than one person and interpretations are double-checked. (see section xxx on coding data).
+Credibility is also enhanced if the data, for example, is coded by more than one person and interpretations are double-checked. (see Section 8.3.11).